 TensorBoard

-For TensorBoard, you will first need to create a conda enviroment (Step 1).
+For TensorBoard, you will first need to create a conda environment (Step 1).
 You only need to create a conda environment once.
 If you have created one, you can skip to Step 2.
-Or, if you have your own environment make sure you install the tensorboard package and then you can skip to Step 2.
+Or, if you have your own environment, make sure you install the TensorBoard package, and then you can skip to Step 2.

 Step 1: Create conda environment